humanwhocodes/humanwhocodes.com/src/pages/_posts/2014-01-21-private-instance-members-with-weakmaps-in-javascript.md

         return Person;
     }());

-Now we&#8217;re getting somewhere.
-The `privateData` object isn&#8217;t accessible from outside of the IIFE, completely concealing all of the data contained within.
+Now we're getting somewhere.
+The `privateData` object isn't accessible from outside of the IIFE, completely concealing all of the data contained within.
 The `privateId` variable stores the next available ID that an instance can use.
-Unfortunately, that ID needs to be stored on the instance, so it&#8217;s best to make sure it can&#8217;t be changed in any way, thus using `Object.defineProperty()` to set its initial value and ensure the property isn&#8217;t writable, configurable, or enumerable.
+Unfortunately, that ID needs to be stored on the instance, so it's best to make sure it can't be changed in any way, thus using `Object.defineProperty()` to set its initial value and ensure the property isn't writable, configurable, or enumerable.
 That protects `_id` from being tampered with.
 Then, inside of `getName()`, the method accesses `_id` to get the appropriate data from the private data store and return it.

 This approach is a pretty nice solution to the instance private data problem except for that ugly vestigial `_id` that is tacked onto the instance.
 This also suffers the problem of keeping all data around in perpetuity even if the instance is garbage collected.
 However, this pattern is the best we can do with ECMAScript 5.

 ## Enter weakmap

 By adding a weakmap into the picture, the &#8220;almost but not quite&#8221; nature of the previous example melts away.
 Weakmaps solve the remaining problems of private data members.
 First, there is no need to have a unique ID because the object instance is the unique ID.
 Second, when an object instance is garbage collected, all data that is tied to that instance in the weakmap will also be garbage collected.
-The same basic pattern as the previous example can be used, but it&#8217;s much cleaner now:
+The same basic pattern as the previous example can be used, but it's much cleaner now:

     var Person = (function() {